Give Us This Day (1949 film): Reception

+Critical response

 Kine Weekly wrote: "Magnificent, compellingly realistic romantic melodrama, staged in the slums of Brooklyn during the turbulent twenties. ...
 Sam Wanamaker and Lea Padovani act with their hearts and their heads and put over perfectly timed and consummately natural portrayals as Geremio and Annunziata.
 Charles Goldner is a revelation as the philosophical Luigi, and Kathleen Ryan is more than adequate in the comparatively small role of Kathleen.
 The supporting players, like the stars, cannot be faulted.
 The picture is not only a great love story, but a powerful indictment of the sorry working-class conditions of its times. ...
 A work of art, as well as an outstanding box-office achievement, it proves that it is no longer necessary to go to Hollywood to make an American picture."

 Picture Show wrote: "Here is a memorable though miserable film, strong yet delicate, passionate yet tender, its understanding tinctured with bitterness.
 Seeing that it was made in England, it is astonishing that the atmosphere and characters of a Brooklyn tenement populated chiefly by poverty-stricken Italian building workers should be so vividly and realistically etched."

 The New York Times film critic Bosley Crowther called it "a film drama of considerable graphicness but of oddly limited power."
 While praising the movie for its "careful and earnest attempt to capture the hard yet wistful quality of Mr. di Donato's tale", Crowther said that "the spirit and compulsion of this deeply distressing tale of poverty and frustration are absent from the film."

-The film was a commercial failure in America.
+Despite positive reviews, the film was a commercial failure in America, due to a protest campaign mounted by the American Legion and other anti-communist groups.

+Awards and nominations

+At the 11th Venice International Film Festival, the film was nominated for the Golden Lion, and Dmytryk won the Pasinetti Award.

+Aftermath

+Dmytryk would eventually return to the US in 1951 and cooperate with HUAC, while Barzman remained in a self-imposed exile in Europe until well into the 1980s.
+Sam Wanamaker himself was never formally blacklisted, but chose to remain in England after traveling there in 1950 for a play.

+According to BFI Screenonline, Give Us This Day was Dmytryk's favourite of his own films.